When is a bankruptcy awarded?

 Recall of bankruptcy

-A debtor, any creditor, a trustee or any other person having an interest can apply to The Accountant in Bankruptcy for recall, but only on the grounds that the debtor has paid or is able to pay their debts in full, this includes all interest on debts, the trustee’s fees and outlays.
+A debtor, any creditor, a trustee or any other person having an interest can apply to The Accountant in Bankruptcy for recall, but only on the grounds that the debtor has paid or is able to pay their debts in full, the trustee’s fees and outlays.

 A debtor must petition the sheriff to recall a bankruptcy in all other situations, for example, if it can be shown that the bankruptcy should not have been awarded in the first place.
 The creditor who petitioned for bankruptcy can also ask the sheriff for recall if they have petitioned in error (i.e. the debtor was not apparently insolvent).
 If a creditor petitions, they will be liable for the trustee's fees and the costs of the recall.
 Creditors can object to the recall.